foxt/rpi-alpine-image-builder/README.md

 # Raspberry Pi Alpine Image Builder

 This is a rudimentary script to build a custom Alpine Linux image for the Raspberry Pi.
 The goals of this project are:
-  - Build a custom ramdisk based OSimage for the Raspberry Pi 3/4/Zero2.
+  - Build a custom ramdisk based OSimage for the Raspberry Pi
-    - It would be a nice to have to support the Pi1/2/Zero.
-Shouldn't be too hard to implement as there's nothing in these scripts that has a hard dependency on the architecture, but I'm focused on ARM64 for now.
-    - And, I don't have a Pi 5 to test.
-Should™ work the same way as a Pi 4
   - Entirely built on a workstation - i.e. not: put a fresh SD card in the Pi to modify an existing image
   - Built in a 'clean-room' fashion - booting an Alpine image and immediately running `lbu commit` shows that changes are made to the system during the boot process, and can be based on unique configuration (for example, /etc/resolv.conf is filled in with the DNS server & hostname from DHCP).
   - Netboot and or rpiboot for ease of development.